The Stubbs

-The Stubbs (founded as the Kansas Rifles No. 1) were a Free-Stater militia group active in Kansas, United States during the Bleeding Kansas era.
+The Stubbs (founded as the Kansas Rifles No. 1) were a Free-Stater militia company active in Kansas, United States during the Bleeding Kansas era.
 They fought in the Battle of Franklin and the capture of Fort Saunders.
 Along with their duties as a military defense force, the Stubbs also operated as a policing force, arresting criminals.
 The Stubbs had a membership of 60 on their absorption into the Union Army.

 The Stubbs also took on the title of the Oread Guards after the Oread Institute donated waterproof coats.

 History

 Founded as the Kansas Rifles No. 1 on 16 April 1855, the Lawrence-based militia consisted of two companies each approximately 50 soldiers in size.
 Armed with Sharps rifles and Colt revolvers, the militia was organized for the purpose of defending Free State voters and to defend Lawrence from pro-slavery forces.
 To accomplish this, they drilled daily.
 They were officially granted a charter and reorganized as the Stubbs on 9 February 1858, a nickname they had accrued because of some members' short stature.

-They were later absorbed into 1st Kansas Infantry Regiment as Company D. Of the 60 members of the Stubbs absorbed, 27 of them received commendations in the Civil War.
+On 3 June 1861, the last unit of the Stubbs was absorbed into the 1st Kansas Infantry Regiment as Company D. Of the 60 members of the Stubbs absorbed, 27 of them received commendations in the Civil War.

 The Stubbs also held events in the Free State Hotel.
 These events were held for a variety of reasons, including the birthday of George Washington.
 In these events, enlisted members were to don ceremonial military garb set by rank.